310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p1.md

 {% endbubble %}

 {% bubble Chiaki mgn %}
 Huh.
 You aren’t the type to watch TV?
 Then why did you want to become an idol?
-Is it because you watched one at a liveshow or something?
+Is it because you watched one at a live show or something?

 I’ve always watched all kinds of idols perform on TV!
 It’s how I came to like them, and why I wanted to become one!